 PayPal, on the other hand, only shares your donors’ emails, allowing you to send them a personalized thank you and subscribe them to your newsletter.
 That’s all!

-After reviewing all the pros and cons, you may be wondering if PayPal donation buttons are right for your nonprofit.
+After reviewing all the pros and cons, you may be wondering if PayPal donate button is right for your nonprofit.
 The answer is not always simple.
 But it comes down to your needs and capacity; don’t forget that you can always update your donation button or page down the line.

 A little more effort on your end will make a more engaging and simpler platform for your donor, leading to a bigger support system for your organization.

-These days nonprofits are preferring Donorbox over PayPal.
-We have written a blog to tell you why.
+These days many nonprofits are preferring Donorbox over PayPal.
+This blog will tell you why.

 Our nonprofit blog offers you plenty of resources, trending topics, and nonprofit management tips.
 Feel free to check it out!